Return to IUCN-WCPA Mountains Biome ConnectivityConservation Events

 Hamilton, L.S., McMillan, L. 2004.
 Guidelines for planning and managing mountain protected areas, IUCN, 28 Rue Mauverney, Gland, Switzerland.

-SUPPLY OF THE MANUSCRIPT AND SUPPORTING MATERIALS
+MANUSCRIPT AND SUPPORTING MATERIALS

 The editors ask that the manuscript be submitted (with attachments) in a final form.
 Final form means: